mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/README.md

 # Data resources
 We stored parameter data in eight dimension tables (DEVICE, ALGORITHM, FUNCTION, CONFIGURATION, RESOURCE, DATASET, PARAMETER_TYPE, and PARAMETER) and result data in a fact table (EXPERIMENT_RAW).
 We created a schema with these nine tables for each algorithm tested.
 The data resources are available in the path [/data/](https://github.com/mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/blob/main/data/).

-Data (de-)serialization times (columns 'Deserializing object' and 'Serializing object' in [Paraver's histogram](https://compss-doc.readthedocs.io/en/stable/Sections/05_Tools/03_Tracing/04_Analysis.html)) were stored in CSV files and they are available at [/data/paraver/](https://github.com/mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/blob/main/data/paraver/):
+Data (de-)serialization times (columns 'Deserializing object' and 'Serializing object' in [Paraver's histogram](https://compss-doc.readthedocs.io/en/stable/Sections/05_Tools/03_Tracing/04_Analysis.html)) were stored in CSV files and they are available at [/data/paraver/](https://github.com/mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/blob/main/data/paraver/).

 ## Extension to other setups
 We ran our experiments using the resources available at the [Minotauro](https://bsc.es/supportkc/docs/Minotauro/overview/) cluster.
 To extend our methodology to other setups, we encourage users to use the same database schema design to store their data (i.e. resources, algorithms, datasets, etc).
 The SQL ```CREATE``` scripts for the tables as well as their data dictionary are available at [/experiments/scripts/create_tables/](https://github.com/mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/blob/main/experiments/scripts/create_tables/).

+# Supplementary experiments
+The results obtained in the supplementary experiments (i.e. additional algorithm (not belonging to dislib library) and larger, skewed, and sparse datasets) are available at [/experiments/results/supplementary_experiments/](https://github.com/mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/blob/main/experiments/results/supplementary_experiments/).

 # Reproducibility
 The queries used to extract the data plotted in the charts are available at [/experiments/scripts/data_charts/](https://github.com/mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/blob/main/experiments/scripts/data_charts/).

-# Supplementary experiments
-The results obtained in the supplementary experiments (i.e. additional algorithm (not belonging to dislib library) and larger, skewed, and sparse datasets) are available at [/experiments/results/supplementary_experiments/](https://github.com/mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/blob/main/experiments/results/supplementary_experiments/).
+To reproduce our results, load the data resources (available in the path [/data/](https://github.com/mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/blob/main/data/)) into a database and run our queries.